manus-aiattack/dlnk-platform-complete/docs/QUICK_START_GUIDE.md

-# dLNk dLNk Framework - Quick Start Guide
+# Connext Connext Framework - Quick Start Guide

 **Version:** 3.0 (Final)

-Welcome to the dLNk dLNk Framework!
+Welcome to the Connext Connext Framework!
 This guide will get you up and running in minutes, allowing you to launch your first automated penetration test.

 ---